Neural-Net-Rahul/P4-Translation/README.md

-# P4-Translation from english to french
+# Translation from english to french

 Deployment : https://huggingface.co/spaces/neural-net-rahul/Translation_from_english_to_french